Poland corporate banking options

 - Healy Consultants assists our Clients with opening a corporate bank account in Poland.
 Please read below for further information:

 - Healy Consultants will be pleased to open a Polish corporate bank account without personal travel.
-It is a time consuming task, Healy Consultants will shelter our Client from the administrative challenges.
-As you can appreciate, it is a difficult task to obtain bank account approval through a newly formed company, when shareholders, directors and bank signatories reside overseas;
+It is a time-consuming task; Healy Consultants will shelter our Client from administrative challenges.
+As you can appreciate, it is a difficult task to obtain bank account approval through a newly formed company, particularly when shareholders, directors and bank signatories reside overseas;

-- Following bank account approval, the preferred Polish bank will directly and independently email our Client the corporate bank account number, required to set up his business in Poland;
+- Following bank account approval, the preferred Polish bank will directly and independently email our Client the corporate bank account number, required to set up his business;

-- While our firm will liaise with the banks to prevent our Clients from travelling to Polish, there is still a 10% chance that the bank may require our Clients willing to start a business to travel for a one hour interview in Poland.
-There will be a fee discount of €950 if you have to travel;
+- While our firm will liaise with the banks to prevent our Clients from travelling to Polish, there is still a 10% chance that the bank may require our Clients to travel for a one-hour interview in Poland.
+There will be a fee discount of €950 if you must travel;

 - If our Client is not comfortable with a Polish corporate bank account, Healy Consultants can open an international corporate bank account outside of Poland.
 Examples include Latvia, London, New York, Germany, Bulgaria, South Africa, Australia, or Dubai.
 Our fee for this service is €4,950 without travel or €2,550 with travel.
-All banks will be top tier banks in these countries with excellent internet banking services.
+All banks will be top tier banks in these countries, including excellent internet banking services.